mvcss/mvcss.github.com/source/foundation/helpers.md

 ## Helpers

-Helpers are the functions, mixins, and animations used throughout an MVCSS application.
+Helpers are the extendable classes, functions, mixins, and animations used throughout an MVCSS application.

 ### Common Use Cases

+*   Clearfixes
 *   Unit conversions
 *   Vendor prefix mixins with included fallbacks
 *   Shorthands for verbose syntaxes (e.g., media queries)